 A vendor management policy is a best practice for organizations seeking to tier their vendors based on risk.
 Such a policy identifies vendors which pose the greatest cybersecurity risk to your organization and then outlines the controls the company will implement to lessen this risk.
 These controls might include rewriting all contracts to ensure vendors meet a certain level of security, or implementing an annual inspection.

 Unfortunately, many organizations overlook the importance of a vendor management policy, instead focusing their attention on their own internal security posture.
-However, there are several reasons why you should consider implementing a vendor management policy today.
+However, there are several reasons why you should consider implementing a vendor lifecycle management policy today.

 1. You could get sued